KevinJustin-love/CampusFeedbackSystem/README.md

 **Our slogan:** "`Unite, Share, Trust, Connect` —— `Dovelink` 让心声相聚"

-## Technology Stack and Features
+## Technology Stack

 - 🐍 Django for the Python backend、🗄️ sqlite3 for the Python SQL database

 - ⚛️ React + ⚡ Vite for the frontend

 - 🔐 JWT (JSON Web Token) authentication.

+- 🤖 ChatGPT API integration for enhanced user interaction.

+## Project Features

+We built this project using a **dual-system** approach, featuring both a concise issue feedback interface and an animated island-style page, providing users with rich exploration experiences.

 ### Register Page